R4ph-t/DDS/README.md

 }
 ```

+**Note:**
-**Note:** Add `bg-background text-foreground` classes to your body (or any root element) to use the DDS color theme.
+- Add `bg-background text-foreground` classes to the `<html>` element to use the DDS color theme.
 These will automatically switch in dark mode.
+- `ThemeProvider` automatically prevents flash of unstyled content (FOUC) when switching themes or navigating.

 ### 5. Import Components